 Rezerwat przyrody Jeziorko Daisy, Nature reserve in Lower Silesia, Poland.

-The area was used for limestone extraction beginning in 1870 by the Hochberg family, resulting in two lime kilns on the site.
-One of these kilns was later converted into a hunting lodge by Princess Daisy.
+The site was used for limestone extraction from 1870 by the Hochberg family, who built two lime kilns there.
+After quarrying stopped, the pit slowly filled with water, and one of the kilns was converted into a hunting lodge by Princess Daisy.

 The community of curious travelers